 So, what makes low carb different?

-It has nothing to do with the scale.
-The benefit of doing Atkins is not faster weight loss.
+The largest benefit of doing Atkins is not faster weight loss.
 It's sustainability.

 You only have partial control over the speed of fat loss.